 Physical and Mental Demands

-• Frequently required to sit at a desk/workstation for long period of time
+• Frequently required to sit at a desk/workstation for an extended period

 • Ability to work at a computer terminal for extended periods of time